(Note: This entire paper

 it much easier to discard preconceived ideas.

-Before the Glen Canyon Dam was built, the average sediment
+Before the Glen Canyon Dam was built, the average

 transport rate through the Grand Canyon (measured near Phantom Ranch)